 Supporting McKinsey’s research, Boston Consulting Group recently found out brands that deliver personalized experience increase their sales twice as quickly as those who do not.
 So what does a personalized experience really consist of?

-A number of marketing activities can lend themselves to a personalized experience when it comes to eCommerce, but let's start at the beginning of the entire customer journey.
+A number of marketing activities can lend themselves to a personalized experience when it comes to eCommerce, but let’s start at the beginning of the entire customer journey.
 Imagine yourself going to a high street store: regardless of how regularly you have shopped there, few staff will know you by name to welcome you.
 However, with the help of your personalized loyalty program, you can welcome shoppers to your store with an entirely personalized customer experience.
-Google's research shows that shoppers form an impression about your brand within 50 milliseconds as they land on your website, so a personalized greeting could have a real impact.
+Google’s research shows that

 For example, Never Fully Dressed provides a personalized loyalty experience to each customer.
 When customers land on the page, they are welcomed with their name and they immediately see their own unique points balance.
 Never Fully Dressed also shows them which loyalty program tier they are in and how far they have to go until they move up to the next tier, taking every opportunity to motivate customers to engage further.